-The Arc Jacksonville Village is currently at capacity.
-If you would like to be placed on the waitlist, please submit a Future Resident Survey by clicking here.
+The Arc Jacksonville Village is currently accepting applications for two-bedroom units, to be shared with a roommate.
+If you would like to be apply or be placed on the waitlist, please submit a Future Resident Survey by clicking here.
 Once submitted, the needs assessment interview will be scheduled to determine service eligibility.
 If approved for services, you will be notified to to take the next step to be placed on the wait list.
 If you are unsure if you have previously completed this survey, please contact Denise Torres at email@example.com or call 904.358.1200 to find out.

 The Arc Jacksonville Village Housing Eligibility:

 The Arc Jacksonville Village LTD has contracted with Royal American Management Company to be responsible for the management of apartment operations, including, but not limited to, apartment leasing, maintenance, and low income eligibility.

 - Annual combined income, which includes benefits, earned income and investment income cannot exceed $27,300

 - Monthly resources sufficient to pay rent, utilities, food, independent living expenses, etc.

 - Have a co-signer on lease if determined combined benefits and earned income are less than $1,100 per month